jgu2/calliope/docs/creating/index.md

 - An overview of [YAML as it is used in Calliope](yaml.md) - though this comes first here, you can also safely skip it and refer back to it as a reference as questions arise when you go through the model configuration and definition examples.
 - More details on the [model configuration](config.md).
 - The key parts of the model definition, first, the [technologies](techs.md), then, the [nodes](nodes.md), the locations in space where technologies can be placed.
+- How to use [technology and node templates](templates.md) to reduce repetition in the model definition.
-- Other important features to be aware of when defining your model: defining [indexed parameters](parameters.md), i.e. parameter which are not indexed over technologies and nodes, [loading tabular data](data_tables.md), and defining [scenarios and overrides](scenarios.md).
+- Other important features to be aware of when defining your model: defining [indexed parameters](parameters.md), i.e. parameter which are not indexed over technologies and nodes, [loading tabular data](data_sources.md), and defining [scenarios and overrides](scenarios.md).